aerobatic/markdown-content/docs/getting-started.md

+# Getting Started
+Let's get your app up and running on Aerobatic.
+It should only take a few minutes.

 ## Install yoke
 The `yoke` command line tool is used to power the development workflow including creating, building, and deploying application.
 Open your terminal and run the following: